nahidtanvir/doks-child-theme/content/en/docs/block designs/design overview.md

 ### Poll presentations

-Learn all the output designs of poll/vote/survey such as bar chart, pie chart, line chart,etc.
+Learn all the output designs of poll, vote, survey such as bar chart, pie chart, line chart,etc.